Rosseyg/Rosseyg/README.md

 - 👋 Hi, I’m @Rosseyg
-- 👀 My expertise is in plc programming.
+- 👀 My expertise is in controller programming.
 I am the inventor of the code that runs the nation's first all-in-one polymer delivery system!
 - 🌱 Currently working on lots of things, bro
-- 💞️ I’m looking for talented plc programmers that may want to collaborate.
 - 📫 How to reach me -> Ross@Giovanniello.com

 <!---